emilyslopez/SciComm/ResearchIT/README.md

 # Articles Written for ResearchIT
-This file contains links to the articles I've authored and co-authored for ResearchIT.
+This file contains links to the articles I've authored and co-authored and an Outreach Plan I developed for ResearchIT.
 I was their Communications and Outreach Intern from March 2018 to May 2022 and worked with Amy Neeser as my supervisor.

 ## Articles